 Great leaders prioritize the value of character over profit, and so they refuse to take advantage of opportunities for dishonest gain.

 Critics argue that not opening on Sundays was an unwise business decision, but he held to his non-negotiable.
-Chic-fil-A has now posted 46 consecutive years of positive sales growth.
+Chick-fil-A has now posted 46 consecutive years of positive sales growth.

 Cathy highlights a valuable lesson in leadership wisdom.
 He stuck to his ethical compass and his values and has seen consistent success as a result.
 That doesn’t mean that everyone holds the same values, but there are core business ethics that the majority of business leaders generally accept and follow.